 Stephanie Mash Sykes, Esq.

-Demarius Love serves as the Operations Manager of the African American Mayors Association.
+Demarius Love serves as the Director of Operations and External Affairs for the African American Mayors Association.
 Prior to joining AAMA, he served as the Executive Assistant to the Honorable Judge Rachel Bell (General Sessions Court, Davidson Co.), as well as a former intern staffer to Congressman Jim Cooper (TN, District 5), and as a Deputy Clerk to the office of the Davidson County Clerk, Brenda Wynn.
 Both a public and civic servant, Love is an alumnus of the Congressional Black Caucus Foundation’s (CBCF) Summer Congressional Internship Program, serving in the office of Congressman Emanuel Cleaver II (MO, District 5) and a graduate of the New Leaders Council (NLC-Nashville Chapter).
 Demarius currently serves on the Executive Board of the New Leaders Council for the Washington, DC Chapter and on the Caucus Liaison Subcommittee for the National Diversity Committee of the New Leaders Council (NLC).
 Love is an alumnus of Middle Tennessee State University where he earned a B. S. in Criminal Justice Administration.

 Manger of Policy and Programs